hbmarchive/ferris-sweep/readme.md

 Most of the left side is taken up by pairs of braces and brackets.
 The `Backslash` / `Pipe` key pair is on the outside of the left side and the `Func Layer` key at the bottom left switches the keyboard into the **function layer**.
-The `Scut Layer` key on the bottom right switches the keyboard into the **shortcut layer** for a single key press and returns the keyboard to the **base layer** after a shortcut key has been pressed.
+The `Shortcut Layer` key on the bottom right switches the keyboard into the **shortcut layer** for a single key press and returns the keyboard to the **base layer** after a shortcut key has been pressed.